JoshuaStorm/meetable/README.md

 # meetable
 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## April 16, 2017 (Casey)
+- Figured out how to connect from meetings collection in the database to our front-end using spacebars, under the 'invites' tab.
+- For now, it just shows the inviter, duration, and title for all the meetings in the database.
+Still need to filter this so that it just displays the invites for the current user.

 ## April 15, 2017 (Casey)
 - Merge UI update into the 'meetings' branch.
 The update adds three tabs, 'Schedule a Meeting', 'Invites', 'Meetings' which fold out upon being clicked.
 It also inlines the modal for scheduling a meeting.